 Instead we should start with the end in mind

-We talk about core words all the time — and these should be front and centre in an AAC system.
+We talk about core words all the time — and these should be front and center in an AAC system.
 They should be alongside fringe words (those extra words that give precision and specificity to our message).
-Core and fringe words can be combined together for unique messages.
+Core and fringe words can be combined for unique messages.

 AAC learners can learn the power of words by watching how you use and combine them.
 This modeling is crucial in the learning process.
 Model on the AAC system as you talk to the AAC learner.
 Show them how they can combine words and build communication by interacting in everyday situations.
 Model a wide variety of communication functions so they can learn that words can be combined in different ways for different reasons.
 We also encourage teaching the words in natural contexts.
 Through repeated modeling of the words to communicate during real, motivating, everyday activities, AAC users learn the meaning of words and how to use them.

 We have talked about core and fringe words, but what about the pre-programmed sentences?
 Many AAC systems or pages within some vocabularies are built on these scripted sentences (often called “quick fires”).
 In a robust AAC system, there is a definite place for pre-programmed phrases and sentences.
 However, we need to look at them differently.
 Ideally, they should be phrases written by the AAC users.
 Rather than the people around them guessing what they want to say, an AAC user can write the message and then save it onto a button to use later.
 This is saves them time and ensures successful communication.
 It also means they are saying their own words, not someone else’s!